The importance of good parent-child relationship

 Learning about your baby’s emotions

-Babies can be emotional.
+Even babies experience different emotions.
 When your baby is hungry, he will be distressed and cry; when someone plays with him, he will be happy and may coo or smile; when he is tired, he will get grumpy.
-As babies have very brief attention span, when you talk to your baby, he may lose interest very soon by turning his head away and appearing to be irritated.
+As your baby has very brief attention span, when you talk to him, he may lose interest very soon, turning his head away and appearing to be irritated.
 This means that he needs some quiet time, you can stop for a while and let your baby take a rest.

 Babies sometimes cry out of loneliness.
-Show more attention to your baby when he is calm by touching, rocking or talking to him.
-You can also play soft music to your baby and show your baby interesting things.
-In doing so, your baby will feel contented and learns that he will get your attention when he is calm.
-Thus it will reduce your baby’s crying.
+Give your baby more attention when he is calm by touching, rocking or talking to him.
+You can also play him some soft music and show him interesting things.
+In doing so, your baby will feel contented and learns that he will get your attention when he is calm, thus reducing your baby’s crying.

 Ways to communicate with your baby

 Playing with your baby can stimulate his development in various aspects.
 The best ‘toy’ for your baby is YOU!
-Try to spend more time to play and interact with your baby and it helps to strengthen the relationship between you.
+Try to spend more time to play and interact with your baby, it helps to strengthen your parent-child relationship.

-Parents can practise the communication exercise with your baby either having your baby in your arms or lying down.
+To communicate with your baby face-to-face, you can hold him in your arms or lie him down.
 You may watch the video here to learn more about the tips on communicating with babies.